opencube-horizon/system-characterization/README.md

 All `data` folders are pre-populated with the gathered measurement data.
 Running the respective visualisation scripts will generate the figures as presented in D4.1.

+# License

+All code is under the Apache 2 license.
+All images are under the CC-BY 4.0 license.